 Alabama stuns No. 7 Tennessee 71-63 in physical battle

+“Attitudes are all great right now,” Oats said.
+“I really like where we’re at.
+Petty’s all about the right stuff.”

-The Crimson Tide (7-3, 2-0 Southeastern Conference) turned a one-point halftime lead into a double-digit advantage midway through the second behind Petty’s trio of 3s and two more long-range makes by Joshua Primo.
+The Crimson Tide (7-3, 2-0 Southeastern Conference) turned a two-point halftime lead into a double-digit advantage midway through the second behind Petty’s trio of 3s and two more long-range makes by Joshua Primo.

 Primo and Herbert Jones finished with 11 points, and Jahvon Quinerly scored 10.